-Magnet World Games - North American and South American Sports and Games - semester long
+Magnet World Games - semester long North American and South American Sports and Games

 Students will actively participate in global sports (Olympic and non-Olympic).
 This course includes the history, rules, and terminology with an emphasis in skill development, game strategies, and leadership.
 Students will explore sports such as cricket, martial arts, dance, yoga, croquet, bocce, futbol, hockey, badminton and many more.
 Students will also learn about global health trends and health problems.
-At each grade level, the course focus shifts to different parts of the world.
+This course does not replace the required PE credit.

-Arts Electives
+Music Electives

-Band 1: Beginning Band- yearlong
+Beginning Band - yearlong

 Emphasis is on the acquisition of basic musical skills as students learn to play a brass, woodwind, or percussion instrument.
 Previous experience is not needed for this class.
 Band classes prepare several concert compositions that are performed for an audience.
-Students should anticipate some afterschool practices and evening performances.
+Students should anticipate some after school practices and evening performances.
 At Dillard Drive Magnet Middle School, the course will include a repertoire of world composers, world music, and an exploration of different cultural instruments and musical styles.

-Orchestra 1: Beginning Strings - yearlong
+Beginning Strings - yearlong